free prenuptial agreement template

 Mississippi prenuptial agreements are governed entirely by case law — there is no statute.
 The controlling authority is Sanderson v.
 Sanderson, 170 So.
 3d 430 (Miss.
 2014).
 Challengers must prove involuntary execution, OR no fair disclosure AND no independent knowledge of finances, OR substantive unconscionability at execution only (single review).
 Spousal support waivers are fully enforceable with no specified statutory floor.

-Bottom line: Mississippi earns an A grade.
+Bottom line: Mississippi earns a B+ grade.
 Single-review unconscionability fixed at execution, a tough disjunctive challenge standard, and fully enforceable alimony waivers give Mississippi prenups more certainty than most other states.

 Mississippi Prenuptial Agreement Template & Forms